adrianiainlam/facial-landmarks-for-cubism/README.md

 manually.
 Hereafter, all build instructions will assume a Linux environment where a shell is available.

-If your CPU does not support AVX instructions you may want to edit the relevant build scripts to remove the `-D USE_AVX_INSTRUCTIONS=1` variable (or change it the SSE3 etc).
+If your CPU does not support AVX instructions you may want to edit "build.sh" and "example/demo.patch" to remove the `-D USE_AVX_INSTRUCTIONS=1` variable (or change AVX to SSE4 or SSE2).
 However there could be a penalty in performance.

 ## Build instructions